Eschatologue/CM_wiki/docs/class/warlock/great-old-one.md

 Your patron grants you the ability to manifest a part of itself.
 You always have the Summon Aberration spell prepared.

-When you cast the spell, you can modify it so that it doesn’t require Concentration.
-If you do so, the spell’s duration becomes 1 minute for that casting and when summoned, the Aberration has a number of Temporary Hit Points equal to your Warlock level plus your Charisma modifier.
+When you cast the spell, you can modify it so that it doesn't require Concentration.
+If you do so, the spell's duration becomes 1 minute for that casting and when summoned, the Aberration has a number of Temporary Hit Points equal to your Warlock level plus your Charisma modifier.

 In addition, the first time each turn the Aberration hits a creature under the effect of your Hex, the Aberration deals extra Psychic damage to the target equal to the bonus damage of that spell.